 - Number of guests.
-The number of guests will be another key factor in what you serve at your wedding.
 If there are only 50 guests, a five-course meal might be feasible.
-However, if there are 250 guests, this kind of meal may not be within the limits of the reception budget and the caterer’s abilities.
+However, if there are 250 guests, this kind of meal may not be within the limits of the couple's budget and the caterer’s abilities.

-- Wedding couple’s tastes and favorite dishes.
+- Preferred menu items.
 Most brides and grooms like the idea of serving their favorite dishes or family recipes at their wedding reception.
 Try to work the couple’s favorite dishes into the menu while still keeping the overall concept for the reception cohesive.

 - Chef’s expertise.
 Stay true to your strengths and practice new recipes until they are perfect before offering something new on the menu.
 If you specialize in a regional or specialty style of cuisine, let your menu options reflect this.
 Only offer what you can guarantee on the big day, not what you "hope" to deliver.

 - Service style.
 Some foods are best when served a la carte, while others work well in a buffet-style service.
 Still others, like fondue, are meant for “build-it-yourself” experiences.
 The type of food on the wedding menu needs to work well with the bride and groom’s preferred service style.